infu/nftanvil/apps/docs/docs/intro.md

 We believe that crypto technologies will flip the script.
 Companies involved will take whatever terms users decide to give them.

 The metaverse corporations of today will be decentralised and transform from giant monolithic dictatorship constructs, to small & healthy organisations.
 Crypto makes that possible.
-Independent inventors, developers & creatives can get crowdfunded and can create small profitable and reusable protocols, services & components.
+Independent inventors, developers & creatives can get crowdfunded, collaborate without trust and can create small profitable and reusable protocols, services & components.
 These protocols will be to games and worlds as HTTP, SMTP, FTP are to the web.

 As it is unthinkable today to create a website that is not accessible through HTTP, in the future, it will be unthinkable to create a game/dapp, which will have items, achievements & tokens, without protocol like Anvil.
 A protocol built and owned by the community, that makes users masters of their inventories and liberates them to freely trade and move their digital property.